tapbos/tapbos.github.io/programs/edge-program.md

 		          <strong>Grow your network</strong> &#8211; Meet other successful professionals in your field
 			      </li>
 			          <li>
-				        <strong>Skill development</strong> &#8211; Mentoring is a leadership skill that will serve you in many facets of life
+				        <strong>Skill development</strong> &#8211; Mentoring is a skill that will serve you in many facets of life
 					    </li>
 					      </ul>
 					      </div>